hanhanwu/Basic_But_Useful/RA_command_lines.md

   * `sudo easy_install -m [PACKAGE]` or `sudo pip uninstall [package]`
   * `sudo rm -rf /usr/local/lib/python2.X/site-packages/[PACKAGE].egg` # remove egg file
 * Find Python package: `pip show [package name]`, this will work even when you are using conda or python virtual environment.
-* Having multiple types of Python
+* Having multiple types of Python/Install python on mac
   * I have at least 3 types of python, all useful in different situations.
 Sometimes, I just want to switch to a certain type.
   * Change Default Python Permanently
     * Find python location